 Candy cast of Greek / Doric column

 It is a sequence of instructions that generates a column.
-Those sequence of instructions can then be stored and become the DNA of the work of art.
+That sequence of instructions can then be stored and become the DNA of the work of art.

 Proposal text for an Outdoor Sculpture Garden, March 2010: